prageethpasyala/W-SlackBoltApp-Buttonclick-AssumeRole/README.md

 <h1><b>SLACKBOT ASSUMEROLE APP</h1>

 The app main task is checking the connectivity of the client account after setting up the client's account.
 The assume-role and trust-relationships between accounts will be create during the process of the migration.
-    This app contains 3 button options list from the remote account. <br />
+    This app contains 3 button options list the followings from a remote account. <br />

         1. Call assume role info
         2. Call the EC2 list